bcbio/bcbio-nextgen/docs/contents/configuration.rst

      upload:
        dir: /local/filesystem/directory

+General parameters:

 - ``method`` Upload method to employ.
 Defaults to local filesystem.
   [filesystem, galaxy]
 - ``dir`` Local filesystem directory to copy to.

+Galaxy parameters:

+- ``galaxy_url`` URL of the Galaxy instance to upload to.
+Upload assumes you are able to access a shared directory also present on the Galaxy machine.
+- ``galaxy_api_key`` User API key to access Galaxy: see the `Galaxy API`_ documentation.
+-  ``galaxy_library`` Name of the Galaxy Data Library to upload to.
+  You can specify this globally for a project in ``upload`` or for individual samples in the sample details section.
+- ``galaxy_role`` Specific Galaxy access roles to assign to the uploaded datasets.
+This is optional and will default to the access of the parent data library if not supplied.
+You can specify this globally for a project in ``upload`` or for individual samples in the sample details section.

 Algorithm parameters
 ~~~~~~~~~~~~~~~~~~~~